muhammadshaban89/Monitoring-Tools/rometheus + Grafana/InstallationGuide.md

 ---

-## 8. Configure Prometheus to scrape all targets
+## 8. Configure Prometheus to scrape all targets  -Run this on server

 Edit config on RHEL: